Mvanhuffel/Data-Analysis-Projects/Schema Auditing System/README.md

 EXECUTE FUNCTION log_ddl_create_event();
 ```

 This trigger logs every `CREATE TABLE` statement.
-Similar triggers for other DDL statements like `ALTER TABLE` and `DROP TABLE` can be creaed.
+Similar triggers for other DDL statements like `ALTER TABLE` and `DROP TABLE` can be created.

 ### Step 3: Query the Audit Table